 F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2013 who fit the following categories:
+Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2014 who fit the following categories:

-First-time,first- year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 5.5% 7.5% Percent of men who join fraternities 0% 0% Percent of women who join sororities 0% 0% Percent who live in college-owned, -operated, or -affiliated housing 87% 55% Percent who live off campus or commute 13% 45% Percent of students age 25 and older .2% 12% Average age of full-time students 19 21 Average age of all students (full- and part-time) 19 22
+First-time,first- year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 6.8% 7.5% Percent of men who join fraternities 0% 0% Percent of women who join sororities 0% 0% Percent who live in college-owned, -operated, or -affiliated housing 86% 54% Percent who live off campus or commute 14% 46% Percent of students age 25 and older .07% 12% Average age of full-time students 18.7 21 Average age of all students (full- and part-time) 18.7 22

 F2.
-Activities offered Identity thos se programs available at your institution. ☐ Campus Ministries ☐ Choral groups ☐ Concert band ☐ Dance ☐ Drama/theater ☐ International Student ☐ Organization ☐ Jazz band ☑ Literary magazine ☐ Marching band ☐ Model UN ☑ Music ensembles ☑ Musical theater ☐ Opera ☑ Pep band ☐ Radio station ☐ Student government ☐ Student newspaper ☐ Student-run film society ☐ Symphony orchestra ☐ Television station ☐ Yearbook F3 ROTC (program offered in coo • Army ROTC is offered: ☐ On campus ☐ At cooperating institu tion (name):We stern New England University Naval ROTC is offered: On campus At cooperating institu tion (name): Air Force ROTC is offered: ☐ On campus ☐ At cooperating institu tion (name): Uni versity of Massachusetts, Amherst F4.
-Housing: Check all types of coinstitution. llege-owned, -operated, or -affiliated housing available for undergraduates a ıt your ☐ Coed dorms ☐ Men's dorms ☐ Women's dorms ☐ Apartments for marrie ☐ Apartments for single Spe Spe Strated students Students Students Students Students We cial housing for disabled students cial housing for international students ternity/sorority housing operative housing time housing llness housing Other housing options s (specify):Quiet H ousing
+Activities offered Identify those programs available at your institution.

+Student newspaper Jazz band Pep band I fearbook F3.
+ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered: ☐ On campus ☐ At cooperating institution (name):Western New England University Naval ROTC is offered: On campus At cooperating institution (name): Air Force ROTC is offered: ☐ On campus At cooperating institution (name): University of Massachusetts, Amherst F4.
+Housing: Check all types of college-owned, -operated, or -affiliated housing available for uninstitution. ndergraduates at you ☐ Men's dorms ☐ Special housing for international students • Women's dorms Fraternity/sorority housing Apartments for married students Cooperative housing ✓ Apartments for single students✓ Theme housing✓ Wellness housing ✓ Weffless housing Other housing options (specify): Quiet Housing